 abstract

-• BACKGROUND: Utilization of transvenous lead extraction/removal (TLE) for the management of cardiac implantable electronic device (CIED)-associated infective endocarditis (IE) remains low.
-OBJECTIVE: To examine the impact of hospital TLE procedural volume on TLE utilization and outcomes for patients with CIED-associated IE. METHODS: Using the Nationwide Readmissions Database, we evaluated 21,545 admissions for patients (mean age 70, 39% female) with CIEDs hospitalized with IE at TLE centres.
-Hospitals were categorized based on annual volume tertiles: 1) low volume (1-17 TLEs/year) 2) medium volume (18-45 TLEs/year) and 3) high volume centres (>45 TLEs/year).
-RESULTS: Between 2016 and 2019, 57% of admissions in the study were to low volume TLE centres.
-TLE was performed during 6.9%, 19.3% and 26% of admissions for CIED-associated IE at low, medium and high volume TLE centres, respectively (P< 0.001).
-After adjustment for age and co-morbidities, hospitalization for IE at high volume centres was independently associated with TLE when compared to low volume centres (aOR 4.26; 95% CI 3.53-5.15).
-TLE extraction-associated complication rates were similar at 2.5%, 2.3% and 3.4% at low, medium and high centres, respectively (P = 0.493).
-Overall inpatient mortality during admissions to low, medium and high-volume centres was also similar.
-CONCLUSIONS: Admissions to high volume TLE centres was associated with higher utilization of TLE for management of CIED-associated IE. TLE-associated complications and mortality among patients hospitalized with CIED-associated IE were similar when stratified by hospital TLE volume, but needs to be considered in context of significant differences in patient co-morbidity burden between centres.
+• AIMS: Utilization of transvenous lead extraction/removal (TLE) for the management of cardiac implantable electronic device (CIED)-associated infective endocarditis (IE) remains low.
+The aim of this study was to examine the impact of hospital TLE procedural volume on TLE utilization and outcomes for patients with CIED-associated IE. METHODS AND RESULTS: Using the Nationwide Readmissions Database, we evaluated 21 545 admissions for patients (mean age 70 years, 39% female) with CIEDs hospitalized with IE at TLE centres.
+Hospitals were categorized based on annual volume tertiles: (i) low-volume (1-17 TLEs/year), (ii) medium-volume (18-45 TLEs/year), and (iii) high-volume centres (>45 TLEs/year).
+Between 2016 and 2019, 57% of admissions in the study were to low-volume TLE centres.
+Transvenous lead extraction/removal was performed during 6.9, 19.3, and 26% of admissions for CIED-associated IE at low-, medium-, and high-volume TLE centres, respectively (P < 0.001).
+After adjustment for age and comorbidities, hospitalization for IE at high-volume centres was independently associated with TLE when compared with low-volume centres (adjusted odds ratio 4.26; 95% confidence interval 3.53-5.15).
+Transvenous lead extraction/removal-associated complication rates were similar at 2.5, 2.3, and 3.4% at low-, medium-, and high-volume centres, respectively (P = 0.493).
+Overall inpatient mortality during admissions to low-, medium-, and high-volume centres was also similar.
+CONCLUSION: Admissions to high-volume TLE centres were associated with higher utilization of TLE for management of CIED-associated IE. Transvenous lead extraction/removal-associated complications and mortality among patients hospitalized with CIED-associated IE were similar when stratified by hospital TLE volume, but this needs to be considered in context of significant differences in patient comorbidity burden between centres.

 publication date